walter-a-jablonowski/sys-2/ai.md

       - right aligned: files_nr
   - edit renderer: form in modal for editing all fields

-# Data
+# Instances of entry types (data)

-These are the instances of our types.
-The ids for type instances are made via code like `myApartmentSearch_YYYY-MM-DD-HHMMSS`.
+The ids for instances look like `myApartmentSearch_YYYY-MM-DD-HHMMSS`

 - /data
   - /myApartmentSearch_YYYY-MM-DD-HHMMSS